devmotion/CalibrationErrors.jl/docs/src/index.md

 [pycalibration](https://github.com/devmotion/pycalibration) is a Python interface for CalibrationErrors.jl, CalibrationErrorsDistributions.jl, and CalibrationTests.jl.

+[rcalibration](https://github.com/devmotion/rcalibration) is an R interface for CalibrationErrors.jl, CalibrationErrorsDistributions.jl, and CalibrationTests.jl.

 ## Citing

 If you use CalibrationsErrors.jl as part of your research, teaching, or other activities,